 The International Electrotechnical Committee (IEC)’s Vocabulary – (IEV) 702-09-03 or 714-01-30 - defines "functional unit" as follows: "An entity of hardware or software, or both together, capable of accomplishing a specified purpose.
 For EMC purposes this can only be hardware or combination of hardware & software

-For finished appliances outside of scope it would be reasonable to suggest that these are provided with a statement on their EMC characteristics and the nature of their incorporation.

-C. Article 3(1b)
+C. Article 3.1.(2)

-See footnote 20

 C. Annex II.4 and Annex III part B.2

 Recital 30 and Annex II